-PASP should schedule M&S at least once every quarter to the onsite CQI-CoC team at the early stage of CQI implementation.
-Once the onsite CQI-CoC team is more familiar with the process (e.g., has participated in a CQI orientation workshop, and is knowledgeable about how to use the quality data at site, PASP should conduct supportive supervision for every six months.
+PASP should schedule supervision at least once every quarter to the onsite CQI-CoC team at the early stage of CQI implementation.
+Once the onsite CQI-CoC team is more familiar with the process e.g., has participated in a CQI orientation workshop, and is knowledgeable about how to use the quality data at site, PASP should conduct supportive supervision for every six months.

-The national CQI-CoC Core Group should schedule joint M&S with PASP and development partners working in the area on an as needed basis.
+The national CQI-CoC Core Group should schedule joint supervision with PASP and development partners working in the area needed basis.

-During the M&S, the team should provide necessary support, including:
+During the supervision, the team should provide necessary support, including:

-- Ensure completeness of data: all required data from each patient are collected, and they are collected from all registered patients at every visit, - Ensure consistency of data between the patient paper record and the electronic database, - Ensure availability and use of logbooks for problems faced during data entry, - Ensure that each level is able to analyze, interpret and use the data.
+- Ensure completeness of data: all required data from each patient are collected, and they are collected from all registered patients at every visit, - Ensure consistency of data between the patient paper record and the electronic database, - Ensure availability and use of logbooks for problems faced during data entry, - Ensure that each level can analyze, interpret and use the data.